Clueless-Aware/BackendAPI/README.md

 Always check with docker-desktop if everything is running correctly.

-N.B.: If you are running migrations for the first time you should get an error with migrations history.
+N.B.: If you are running migrations for the first time you could get an error with migrations history.
 To fix this you need to run the following commands in your Mysql bash:

 ```sql